Trump shares late-night video depicting Barack and Michelle Obama as apes

 Trump was an early champion of the birther conspiracy theory against Obama, claiming that he was not born in the United States; even after Hawaii verified Obama's birth certificate, Trump claimed many did not believe the birth certificate was legitimate.

-Comparing Black people to apes is a racist trope that has been used for centuries to dehumanise people with African heritage.
+Comparing Black people to apes is a racist trope that has been used for centuries to dehumanize people with African heritage.

 California Gov. Gavin Newsom, a Democrat who has emerged as a frequent foil to the president, slammed his “disgusting behavior” in a post on X.